will123195/oreo/README.md

 - **cb** {Function} *(optional)* callback(err)

-Adds a `Table` object to `db` for each table in the database.
+For each table in the database, defines a property `db.<table_name>` whose value is a `Table` object.
 Automatically runs when oreo is instantiated.
-Also, you can specify methods that will be bound to each `Row` object.
+Also, you can specify methods that will be bound to each `Row` object that is returned by `Table.get()`.

 ```js
 db.discover(function(err) {